Architecture, Building and Construction

 Application Guides in Architecture and Building

-The European Stainless Steel Development Association, Euro Inox, provides a series of publications for specific architectural applications which can be found at:
+The European Stainless Steel Development Association, Euro Inox, provided a series of publications for specific architectural applications which can be found at:

 - Stainless Steel for Roofing (PDF)

 - Technical Guide to Stainless Steel Roofing (PDF)

 - Pedestrian Bridges (PDF)

 - Erection and Installation of Stainless Steel Components (PDF)